 Postdoctoral position at Northwestern University

 Located at Northwestern University, to join the group of Professor Enectali Figueroa-Feliciano.
 Two positions are available.
 The successful applicant will play a leading role in either the SuperCDMS or Ricochet/CUPID programs, while also working on our R&D projects at Fermilab.

-The Figueroa Group is currently involved in several projects involving cryogenic detectors:
+The Figueroa Group is currently involved in several projects involving cryogenic detectors in particle physics:

 - The SuperCDMS (cryogenic dark matter search) experiment is building a second-generation experiment to search for dark matter particles with masses below 5 GeV.
 SuperCDMS SNOLAB will use new germanium and silicon detectors with unprecedented sensitivity to low-mass DM.
 Our group is focused on new detector development, the calibration of Si and Ge detectors using neutron beams, understanding detector behavior and backgrounds, and in commissioning and operating the cryogenic systems for the experiment.

 - Particle R&D at Fermilab: Our group, in collaboration with Fermilab, operates the Northwestern EXperimental Underground Site (NEXUS) 100 meters underground in Fermilab’s MINOS tunnel.
 We are pursuing a variety of new R&D directions at this facility, including next-generation single-electron-hole-pair searching for dark matter, TES designs for the Ricochet and CUPID neutrino experiments, and active veto designs for rare event searches.